Frequently Asked Questions

 Q: Who can become an SMC Tutor?

-Solo practitioners can also get a license and deliver the SMC as a tutor.
+A. Professionals and paraprofessionals or even near-peers - can get a license and deliver the SMC as a tutor.

 Q: What is involved in training to become a tutor?